Elephant Protection Volunteer, Thailand

 - Volunteers can be met at Bangkok bus station at 7am on the Monday.
 If you choose to use Bangkok airport, you can arrive on Sunday evening and stay in a hostel, then make your way to the bus station (a very easy taxi ride) on the Monday morning for your collection.

-- Accommodation: volunteer house or on-project residence
+- Accommodation: on-project residence

 What's NOT included?